 Bangarra Dance Theatre Receives Golden Lion

 Australia's Bangarra Dance Theatre, an Indigenous dance company, has been awarded the Golden Lion for lifetime achievement in dance at the Venice Biennale.
+This prestigious award, first presented in 1995, will be formally conferred during the Venice Danza international festival of contemporary dance, commencing in July.

 Frances Rings, Bangarra's artistic director, described the award as a validation of the company's role in presenting First Nations stories through dance.